xlives/xlives.github.io/reading-articles.markdown

 title: Reading Articles
 layout: page
 ---
-Following shows temporary lists of my current reading.
+Following temporariry lists my current reading.
 Each of them is categozed subjectively into a category.

 ## Academic Papers